2025 AGENDA

 9:45 AM - 10:30 AM

-CLEAResult will convene a panel with federal and provincial representatives, including NRCan, to discuss the Federal Low Income Rental Retrofit Program.
-The session will review progress, opportunities for improvement, and what’s next.
+CLEAResult Canada will convene a panel with federal and provincial representatives, including Natural Resources Canada, to discuss the Canada Greener Homes Affordability Program.
+The session will review progress from across the country.

 Amanda Dacyk Nicole McKenna Amy Tuck Jenny Liu Natalie Irwin